jpverkamp/blog/content/programming/daily-programmer/2014-02-27-dis-re-emvowelification.md

 "thsssprt"
 ```

 Seems good.
 It turns out that there's a reason this is an easy challenge.
 Now to the more ~~difficult~~ fun one.
-Like many of the previous <a href="http://blog.jverkamp.com/tag/word-games/">word games</a> I've worked out, the data structure we need is a {{< wikipedia "trie" >}}.
+Like many of the previous <a href="http://blog.jverkamp.com/tag/word-games/">word games</a> I've worked out, the data structure we need is a [[wiki:trie]]().
 Since it's been a while, I went ahead and re-implemented one:

 ```scheme
 ; Load a dictionary as a trie, cache the result